-31 Maximum value of closure fund during life of mine based on 4% compounding interest ceases, during which period the reclamation of the second bulk TSF and pyritic TSF commences.
+The closure concepts for the potential expansion scenarios are similar to those envisioned in the Proposed Project, with the exception that reclamation of the initial bulk TSF commences when that facility reaches capacity and a second bulk TSF is put into use.
+In addition, in all the potential expansion scenarios, the process plant is fed from stockpiles after mining ceases, during which period the reclamation of the second bulk TSF and pyritic TSF commences.
 The estimated closure costs for the potential expansion scenarios, including water treatment associated with the closed bulk TSF, range between \$5.9 billion and \$6.25 billion, depending on the potential expansion scenario.
 Approximately 70% of these closure costs are scheduled for completion prior to the cessation of operations.
 At cessation of operations, the reclamation trust value is estimated to be \$1.5 to \$1.9 billion.
-Subsequent closure costs after cessation of operations are estimated to range between \$1.6 billion and 2.1 billion.
+Subsequent closure costs after cessation of operations are estimated to range between \$1.6 billion and \$2.1 billion.
 The estimated post-closure water treatment costs range between \$46 million and \$59 million per year, requiring a residual reclamation trust balance of \$1.2 billion to \$1.5 billion.